-If you just want to know what to do, then get Food Rules first.
+If you really want to lose weight, learn about metabolism or reverse your diabetes, start with The FATBURN Fix.
+If just want to know what to buy to fight inflammation, then get Food Rules first.
 If you want to know the reasons why, or love science, enjoy history, or even if you believe nature has a kind of intelligence and want to deepen your appreciation, then read Deep Nutrition first.
-The two books are designed to compliment each other and no matter which you read first, reading the second will give you new insights.
+The three books are designed to compliment each other and no matter which you read first, reading the others will give you new insights.

 We wrote Deep Nutrition to motivate people to make changes.
 We hope to inspire you, and we thought it would be most powerful, convincing, and interesting to bring the fullest possible picture of human health into view.

 The first half of the book updates the works of men like Weston A Price and Frances Pottenger, who suggest that people living in self-sufficient cultures were able to provide their bodies with up to fifty times the amount of certain nutrients that the RDA currently recommends.
 This incredible nutrient density provided them with beautiful, strong physiques that, together with resistance to infectious disease, cancer, and many other aging-associated disorders, ensured they were built to last.
 Those who escaped accidents and other natural hazards lived long, healthy lives.
 Early chapters integrate the teachings of these brilliant men with new insights from the fields of genetics, biomathematics, sociology, nutrition, and obstetrics–to name a few.